© Ian S and licensed for reuse under this Creative Commons Licence

 A promenade just under one mile in length runs alongside the beach and has a number of benches, allowing strollers to rest while taking in views of the bay.
 At the end of the beach nearest the town is a small parade of shops and cafes together with a three-tier viewing platform.
 There is a paddling pool and a charming pond for sailing model boats, built in 1927.

 There are two car parks, one near to the Gorleston Pavilion Theatre, and another halfway along the beach.
 Both car parks are free.
+There is also some roadside parking available along the road at the top of the beach

 There are restrictions on dog walking during the summer months, with fines, but out of season the beach is dog-friendly, with bins for dog waste.